Weekend Reading – Market predictions for 2020, reasons for FI, ETFs for your 2020 TFSA and more #moneystuff

 What did you want to accomplish but you’ve put that on your to-do list for the next decade?

-I know I intend to write answers to those questions myself in the coming weeks.
-I put together some of my financial reflections from 2010-2019 here.
+I know I intend to write answers to those questions myself in the coming weeks via various posts.

 Quite recently, I posted our success stories (and failures) in this 2019 goals update.